-Her lean muscular body is hard from years of exercise, and she is blessed with incredible stamina.
-This sustained power workout and adrenaline rush is starting to tire me out.
+Her lean muscular body is hard from years of exercise, and blessed with incredible stamina, her sustained power workout and adrenaline rush is starting to tire me out.
 Finally, after her gold medal performance, this sassy stunner has exhausted herself, and rolls over on her side, totally spent.
 She’s now looking up at me with her large dark eyes, and those big pouty Angelina Jolie lips.
 She is absolutely gorgeous!

 Well my friends, that about fin-ishes my tail, and I do hope you enjoyed the ‘angle’ of my story.
 Below is a photo of my exotic Thai beauty, looking reel sexy in her little red miniskirt.